7 Reasons to Check Your House Value (and Where to Get an Estimate)

 You may opt for a cash-out refinance, which allows you to tap into your equity at a fixed rate.
 As opposed to a HELOC or a home equity loan that essentially adds a second mortgage, a cash-out refi is a brand-new mortgage with a higher loan amount than what you currently owe that provides a payout (that payout comes from the equity you’ve accrued).
 Some homeowners may be able to borrow up to 80% of the loan-to-value ratio, leaving 20% equity in their home.

-There are advantages to this option, which often comes with a lower interest rate than an equity loan or HELOC.
-A lower interest rate could save you money in the long term.
+This option has advantages, including a lower interest rate than an equity loan or HELOC, which could save you money in the long term.

 7. Determine the best time to sell your house